zkdataprivacy/Freecodecamp-git-and-github-YT/README.md

     i. git add or git add . : git command followed by file name instruct git to track that file whereas git add . instruct to track everything including modified but not committed before commiting them to the local repo.
     k. git push: This command push any new commit made on locally saved repo to hosted repo somewhere like github.

+## To understand how git workflow works:

+    a.
+In git you can create git branch where you can work/test on some feature before merging it with the main branch
+    b. git branch: This command shows the name of branches wrt to your main branch created
+    c. git checkout -b (custom name of the branch): This command helps to create branch and switch to that branch to work on it.
+    d. git checkout (main/or custom branch name): This command is used to switch between main or other custom branches.